oeway/rna-loc/docs/membraneDistance/memb-overview.md

-# Measure RNA distance distribution to cellular membranes
+# Measure RNA distance distribution to different membranes

-Goal is to quantify the distance distribution of RNAs to a cellular membrane and summarize this distribution in a histogram.
+Goal is to quantify the distance distribution of RNAs to different membranes and summarize this distribution in a histogram.

 ## Test date
-You can download already processed test data from [Dropbox](https://www.dropbox.com/s/0sbsmbg5xlccamp/img1.zip?dl=0).
-Contains data that follows the naming conventions as as examples below.
+You can download already processed test data from [**Dropbox**](https://www.dropbox.com/s/0sbsmbg5xlccamp/img1.zip?dl=0).
+The zip archive contains data following the naming conventions of the examples below.

 ## Installing the ImJoy plugin